playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ## React

 As we mentioned before, all of React's dependency injection logic uses `createContext`, `Provider`, and `useContext`.
-As such, to provide an object is a trivial change from before, simply by changing the `value` we pass to our provider:
+As such, to provide an object is a minimal change from before, done by changing the `value` we pass to our provider:

 ````jsx
 const HelloMessageContext = createContext();